matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 within the space are determined by state events within the space-room.

-Space-rooms are distinguished from regular messaging rooms by the presence of a `type: m.space` property in the `m.room.create` event.
+Space-rooms are distinguished from regular messaging rooms by the presence of a `type: m.space` property in the content of the `m.room.create` event.
 This allows clients to offer slightly customised user experience depending on the purpose of the room.
 Currently, no server-side behaviour is expected to depend on this property.